syncfusion-content/flutter-docs/Flutter/datagrid/column-types.md

 ### Checkbox column

 By setting the `showCheckboxColumn` property to `true`, you can select or deselect individual rows using checkboxes in each row.
-By setting this property to `true`, the checkbox column will be added as first column.
+The checkbox column will be added as first column.

 The selection is applied to row only if you set the [SfDataGrid.selectionMode](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid/selectionMode.html) property  other than `none`.